List of Toy Story characters: Daisy

 Daisy is a little girl who appears in flashbacks.
-She owned Lotso, Big Baby and Chuckles, but accidentally left them behind at a rest area along the road.
-In order to pacify her, Daisy's parents bought her another Lots-O'-Huggin' Bear rather than going to find Lotso and the rest of her toys, which made Lotso think he had been forgotten about, and changed him into a sinister, ruthless toy.
-Lotso lied to Big Baby, claiming Daisy replaced all of them, and made him come to Sunnyside and take it over.
-Chuckles keeps Big Baby's lost pendant, however, and it is revealed Big Baby still loves Daisy, much to Lotso's dismay, when he sees the pendant again (which he promptly destroys with his mallet).
+She owned Lotso, Big Baby, and Chuckles, but accidentally left them behind at a rest area along the road.
+To pacify her, Daisy's parents bought her another Lots-o'-Huggin' Bear rather than going to find Lotso and the rest of her toys, which made Lotso think he had been forgotten about, and changed him into a sinister, ruthless toy.
+Lotso lied to Big Baby, claiming Daisy had replaced all of them and had made him come to Sunnyside to take it over.
+Chuckles keeps Big Baby's lost pendant; however, it is revealed that Big Baby still loves Daisy, much to Lotso's dismay, when he sees the pendant again (which he promptly destroys with his mallet).

+Dump truck toys

+Frog (voiced by Jack Willis) is a toy attached to the front of a dumpster truck, along with a Cat toy and a Ghost toy, where Lotso is also placed after he is discovered at the Tri-County Landfill by a waste collector.

 Introduced in Toy Story 4

 Mr. Anderson

 Mr. Anderson (voiced by Jay Hernandez) is Bonnie's father.
 He drives the family RV in Toy Story 4.
 He appears briefly in Toy Story 3, but does not have any lines, nor is his face clearly seen until Toy Story 4.
+He returns in Toy Story 5, where his name is revealed to be Walter, as his wife calls him.

 Bonnie's toys

 Karen Beverly

 Karen Beverly (voiced by Melissa Villaseñor) is a sentient plastic knife with googly eyes and pipe cleaner arms.
-Like Forky, she was created by Bonnie and initially considers herself as trash.
-She appears in a mid-credits scene, in which she is introduced by Jessie after Bonnie's first day in first grade.
+Like Forky, she was created by Bonnie and initially considers herself trash.
+She appears in a mid-credits scene, in which Jessie introduces her after Bonnie's first day in first grade.
 Forky instantly falls in love with her.
+They get married in Toy Story 5, with some of the star stickers on her later used as deputy badges for Buzz and Woody.

-Melephant Brooks, Chairol Burnett, Bitey White and Carl Reineroceros
+Melephant Brooks, Chairol Burnett, Bitey White, and Carl Reineroceros

 Melephant Brooks (voiced by Mel Brooks), Chairol Burnett (voiced by Carol Burnett), Bitey White (voiced by Betty White), and Carl Reineroceros (voiced by Carl Reiner) are four of Bonnie's old baby toys.
-They no longer get played with by Bonnie, and thus, are stashed away in her closet.
+They no longer get played with by Bonnie and thus are stashed away in her closet.
 Melephant is a blue elephant, Chairol is a green toddler's chair, Bitey is a teether in the form of a tiger, and Carl is a purple rhinoceros.
-Each toy has visible damage caused due to wear and tear, with crayon scribbles, scratches, bite marks, and paint wearing away.
-Each of the four toys' names are puns on their voice actors.
+Each toy has visible damage from wear and tear, including crayon scribbles, scratches, bite marks, and paint wearing away.
+Each of the four toys' names is a pun on its voice actor (all of whom were elderly at the time of the film's production & release).